lbeder/slowkey/README.md

 Options:
   -t, --tasks <TASKS>            Number of tasks
   -i, --iterations <ITERATIONS>  Number of iterations to perform (must be greater than 0 and lesser than or equal 2000) [default: 2000]
-  -h, --help                     Print help
+      --scrypt-rc                Use rust-crypto's Scrypt implementation instead of libsodium (default) --argon2-rc                Use rust-crypto's Argon2id implementation instead of libsodium (default) -h, --help                     Print help
 ```